AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Layout Type</td>
-   <td>In conjunction with Custom Views, the Layout Type specifies the type of Custom View.
+   <td>In conjunction with Custom Views, the [!UICONTROL Layout Type] specifies the type of Custom View.
 Currently, only List is available.
 In the future, Detail (the Detail view of an object) may become available.</td>
   </tr>
   <!--<tr data-mc-conditions="">
    <td>Legacy Budgeted Cost</td>